 - The evening meal consists of a protein, starch and vegetable, or a casserole type dish.

 - Proteins served include a variety of beef, pork, chicken or turkey, fish, eggs, cheese/dairy, legumes or lentils.

 - Starchy sides may include potatoes, sweet potato, rice, pasta, quinoa, couscous or breads.

-- Vegetables may be frozen, canned or fresh, and is often chosen by participants assigned helping prepare the evening meal.
+- Vegetables may be frozen, canned or fresh, and is often chosen by participants.

 - There is always coffee, tea, milk, apple or orange juice and water available.
 We also provide Almond or Coconut milk from time to time for those with lactose sensitivities.

 What to Expect in the Kitchen during COVID19:

 Past participants will know that BridgePoint has had community kitchen duties and community meals as part of our program.
 Unfortunately, due to COVID-19 precautions, some changes need to be made to make our community safe.
 With these changes, the kitchen and meal process will be different and we will do everything we can to ensure a community environment around mealtime remains.
 Some guidelines we will be following when returning to BridgePoint:

 - Team members will be serving hot meals to participants.
 Participants may be asked quantity and can help guide Team members to ensure food choices and preferences are being met.
 Team members will use trauma informed language and hold NO judgement around your choices at mealtime.
 We want to ensure our participants our goal is that our philosophy regarding mealtime remains in place, and this is simply a step we need to take due to Covid-19 restrictions.
 Please do your best to ask for what you want and need.
 Like always, there will be team support around mealtime.
 Reach out for support as needed!